 This site has mostly focused on more modern novels, but I’ve been searching for some of the earliest novels that deal with modern climate change as we now understand it.
 I had erroneously gone along with the media for the longest time, reporting this genre as emerging and new.
 I know what the media intends: the genre that relates to climate change is more popular now than ever, but it is not a new one.

 We cannot ignore the earliest works in this genre.
-And by “this genre” I mean the speculative fiction involving modernly understood (AGW) climate change rather than the older canon and long lineage of works that are technically included in the climate fiction genre that some media reports, despite it having come before AGW understanding.
+And by “this genre” I mean the speculative fiction involving modernly understood (AGW) climate change rather than the older canon and long lineage of works that were about wacky weather.

 I added Arthur Herzog’s Heat to the site in the spring of 2014, and at the end of May I heard from his widow, Leslie Mandel-Herzog, about his other works listed at the Official Website of Arthur Herzog.
 Before I heard from her, I was intrigued that the first edition of this novel was published in 1977.
 There have been several editions since, but the text remains the same.
 The novel is described on Goodreads: